20c/vaping/docs/quickstart.md

 ### Vaping

-Likewise in the vaping config you will need to configure the zmq connection via the `zeromq` plugin
+Likewise, in the vaping config you will need to configure the zmq connection via the `zeromq` plugin:

 ```
 plugins: